slaclab/mps_history/mps_collector/README.md

 `include  kafka.tar.gz  lib  librdkafka-2.8.0  share`

 Linking
 1. Once you're able to install the library, then we want to link it to the mps collector.
-$LD_LIBRARY_PATH
+Thats already done in the Makefile.

+### Testing locally
+1. Use the [docker-compose.yml](mps_collector/README.md) with `docker compose up -d`
+2. (Optional) - open up the kafka UI at http://localhost:8080
+3. Build with debug `cd mps_collecor/src && make debug`
+4. Run the history collector `./mps_collector_debug localhost:9094 your_topic 3356 PLAINTEXT "" ""`
+5. Run the test [client.py](client.py) `python3 client.py`

+If `python3 client.py` throws error with mps_database.
+Then you can download it from the dev servers onto the top of this repo.

+`scp -r YOUR_USERNAME@dev-srv09:/sdf/group/ad/transition/afs/slac.sta
+nford.edu/g/lcls/vol9/package/anaconda/envs/python3.10envs/rhel7/v1.0/lib/python3.10/site-packag
+es/mps_database ./`